openmc-dev/openmc/examples/serialized_custom_source/README.md

 After this, you can build the model by running `python build_xml.py`.
-In the XML files that are created, you should see a reference to build/libserialized_source.so, the custom source library that was built by CMake, and the path to the serialized representation of the source in serialized_source.xml.
+In the XML files that are created, you should see a reference to build/libserialized_source.so, the custom source library that was built by CMake, and the serialized representation of the source in the parameters attribute.
 The model is also set up with a mesh tally of the flux, so once you run `openmc`, you will get a statepoint file with the tally results in it.
 Running `python show_flux.py` will pull in the results from the statepoint file and display them.
 If all worked well, you should see a ring "imprint" as well as a higher flux to the right side (since the custom source has all particles moving in the positive x direction).

-Once built, you can edit the serialized_source.xml file to change the radius of the sampled ring or the energy of the sampled particles.
+Once built, you can edit the parameters attribute on the source to change the radius of the sampled ring or the energy of the sampled particles.